pytexas/2025/docs/attend/in-person.md

 **[Parking Options Map](../assets/docs/downtownparkingmap.pdf)**

+## Network Event

+Our Network Event this year (formerly called the After Party) will take place at [Remedy Austin](https://www.remedyaustin.com/) on the Corner of 3rd & Nueces St. from 6:00pm - 9:00pm Saturday, April 12 following the events of the day.
+Enjoy food and drink and mingle with other attendees.
+PyTexas will provide all food and beverage tickets.
+Attendees may wish to bring additional funds if they wish to purchase more outside the bevereage ticket limit.

 ## 2025 Health and Safety Guidelines

 Our attendees' health and safety remain our top priority as we continue to monitor